wrg02/gcp-e2e-cicd/README.md

 This repo demostrates Kubernetes development and deployment with Skaffold and Google Cloud devops tools Google Cloud Deploy, Cloud Build, and Artifact Registry.
 The example app is based on a simple Python Flask example app named "Population Stats" and uses Kustomize overlays for manifest generation.

 ## Create a repo
-This demo relies on you making git check-ins to simulate a developer workflow.
+TThis demo relies on you making git check-ins to simulate a developer workflow.
 Fork this repo, or otherwise copy it into your own Github repo.

 ## Bootstrap Google Cloud demo
 Bootstrap scripts are in the `bootstrap` folder.